Of the San Diego Area Law Libraries (SANDALL)

 SECTION 1.
 GENERAL ELECTIONS

-- d) Mailing of Ballots.
-Ballots including the names of all persons nominated by the Nominations Committee and/or petition shall be [emailed or, if the member has no email,] mailed [by regular mail] to the membership at least eight (8) weeks prior to the annual meeting.
-(Amended June 2016)
+- Mailing of Ballots.
+Ballots including the names of all persons nominated by the Nominations Committee and/or petition shall emailed, or if the member has no email, mailed by regular mail to the membership at least eight (8) weeks prior to the annual meeting.

-- e) Receipt and Counting of Ballots.
+- Receipt and Counting of Ballots.
 Election ballots shall be received by the Nominations Committee no later than four (4) weeks before the annual meeting.
 The Nominations Committee shall then tabulate the results and report the names of the new officers to the Chapter.
 Following the reporting of the election results, the committee shall destroy the ballots.
-(Amended June 2016)

 SECTION 2.
 VACANCIES AND SPECIAL ELECTIONS

-- d) Past President.
-In the event that a vacancy occurs in the office of Past President, the President shall appoint a member to fill the vacancy for the remainder of the term, not to exceed six (6) months.
+- Executive Board Member.
+In the event that a vacancy occurs in the office of Executive Board Member, the President shall appoint a member to fill the vacancy for the remainder of the term, not to exceed six (6) months.

-- f) In the event of a vacancy occurring more than six (6) months before the end of the term of the Vice President/President-Elect, Secretary, Treasurer, or Past President, a special election shall be held within 30 days of the occurrence of the vacancy.
+- In the event of a vacancy occurring more than six (6) months before the end of the term of the Vice President/President-Elect, Secretary, Treasurer, or Executive Board Member, a special election shall be held within 30 days of the occurrence of the vacancy.

 SECTION 3.
 VOTING